ufoss-org/ufoss-website/docs/kotysa/queries.md

 * ```fun fetchAll(): List<T>``` returns several results as `List`, can be empty if no results
 * ```fun fetchAllStream(): Stream<T>``` returns several results as `java.util.stream.Stream`, can be empty if no results

-**With kotysa-r2dbc or kotysa-spring-r2dbc using coroutines syntax**
+**With kotysa-r2dbc or kotysa-spring-r2dbc using Coroutines syntax**
 * ```suspend fun fetchOne(): T?``` returns one result
   * @throws NoResultException if no results
   * @throws NonUniqueResultException if more than one result